rafaelma/pgbackman/docs/manual.rst

 -------------------

-This command shows all backup catalog entries for a particular combination of parameters values.
+This command shows all backup catalog entries for a particular combination of parameter values.
 These values are combined with AND.

 ::